Karl is a longtime freelancer who's passionate about music, art, and writing.

 Perhaps my favourite track on Bosh! comes in the form of “FN Key.”
 It has some very cool Latin percussion and a funky bass as well as a catchy, ear-grabbing melody that rides on that funky, undeniable groove.
 This track is another showcase of Gribbles’ ability to build a track that interlocks all of its various elements seamlessly.
 I also have to say that the organ on the track really complements the overall funky vibe of the track.

-“Night Tricks” starts with a slightly distant sounding piano line that moves through swelling synths that billow up in clouds underneath it.
-The track oozes tranquility to begin with as the piano plays a beautiful series of arpeggios, but as it evolves the track becomes more tense as some high synths and deep bass enter it.
+“Night Tricks” starts with a slightly distant-sounding piano line that moves through swelling synths that billow up in clouds underneath it.
+The track oozes tranquility, to begin with as the piano plays a beautiful series of arpeggios, but as it evolves the track becomes tenser as some high synths and deep bass enter it.
 This momentary tension is quickly dissolved by more airy, warm sounds that return to settle things down.

 The diverse nature and sometimes experimental moments on Bosh! might not suit every listener, but I found that I enjoyed Gribbles’ desire to explore different sonic landscapes and mad scientist-like willingness to try odd combinations and experiment over the course of the album.
 Gribbles is one of those artists who is likely to make more innovative, surprising music in the future and I’ll listen out for what he does next.